qorix-group/process_description/process/process_areas/safety_analysis/guidance/dfa_failure_initiators.rst

   :complies: std_wp__iso26262__software_751, std_wp__iso26262__software_753

 :note: Use the failure initiators to ensure a structured analysis.
-If a failure doesn't apply, please fill in a short desciption in the violation cause of the analysis so it could be recognized that the analysis is done.
-If there are additional failure initiators needed, please enlage the list of fault models.
+If a failure doesn't apply, please fill in a short description in the violation cause of the analysis so it could be recognized that the analysis is done.
+If there are additional failure initiators needed, please enlarge the list of fault models.

 **Purpose**